Iurii-Dziuban/algorithms/README.md

 depending on who is quicker: client or server.

 ## String
+ - package `string`

-  - Reverse string via StringBuilder
+ - Reverse string via StringBuilder (simplest way using jdk)

+## Patterns
+ - package `patterns`

+ - SingletonNCountInstances - example to have specific amount of singletons based on enum properties.
+Thread safe via atomic int